-- Poor ventilation: Lack of proper ventilation allows pathogens and irritants to concentrate to high levels, causing discomfort and illness.
-Besides, mold can more easily breed and accumulate in improperly ventilated areas.
-For more information, see 5 Ways Poor Indoor Air Ventilation Affects Health and Safety.
+- Poor ventilation: Suboptimal indoor air ventilation allows pathogens and irritants to concentrate to high levels, causing discomfort and illness.
+Additionally, mold can more easily breed and accumulate in improperly ventilated areas.

 As contaminants accumulate on surfaces (and especially in the carpets), the air quality deteriorates over time, and sick building syndrome symptoms can become more pronounced.

-There are many ways to prevent sick building syndrome, and they all address the source of the problem: indoor pollution.
+There are many ways to prevent sick building syndrome, and they all address the source of the problem: indoor pollution and airborne contagions.